 Department Deposit Instructions for using the Online Department Deposit Form

-NOTE: The Department Deposit Form contains interactive fields and is best viewed using Internet Explorer (IE), or downloaded for offline use with Adobe Reader/Acrobat.
-MAC users should install Adobe Reader for Macintosh, and then download the form.

-Paper form: Report of Cash Sales (item #11485820) (available for purchase from the Urbana university iStores)
+Paper form: Report of Cash Sales (item #11485880) (available for purchase from the Urbana university iStores)

 Additional Resources

-USFSCO office locations and hours: Urbana-Champaign Chicago Springfield
+University Bursar office locations and hours: Urbana-Champaign Chicago Springfield

-10.3.2 Deposit Foreign Checks with USFSCO
+10.3.2 Deposit Foreign Checks with University Bursar

 Policy Statement

-All debts and obligations to the University of Illinois are due and payable in United States currency.
+All debts and obligations to the University of Illinois System are due and payable in United States currency.
 Any check not drawn on a U.S. or Canadian bank or that does not have a U.S. clearing bank listed on it, is considered a foreign check - even if the check is payable in U.S. funds.
 The payor must make up any shortfall in the amount of a transaction due to foreign exchange and/or expenses of collection.

 Do not accept foreign checks for $200 or less.
-It is not cost effective for the University to process checks below that amount.
+It is not cost effective for the system to process checks below that amount.

 Procedure

-To deposit foreign checks to USFSCO:
+To deposit foreign checks to University Bursar:

 Use a separate deposit form for each foreign check.

-Deposit to University Student Financial Services and Cashier Operations (USFSCO).
+Deposit to University Bursar.

-USFSCO submits the check to the University bank for collection and adjusts the unit's account when the University receives the money.
-This may take up to 120 days because of special collection activity required by the University's banks.
+University Bursar submits the check to the system bank for collection and adjusts the unit's account when the system receives the money.
+This may take up to 120 days because of special collection activity required by the system’s banks.

 The actual deposit is the amount left after bank collection charges (if any) and the exchange rate are applied.